 Being in a role that carries leadership accountability means that people will actively like you and work to support, comfort, listen and see you as an alright person due to your charismatic leadership.

 The same person will dislike, like, dislike, then like you again.
 Because you have leadership accountability and did not motivate them … I hope that you understand from the data what is working to increase and what is not working to decrease.”

-They smiled, stood up, grabbed their drink and left me sitting at the table alone.
+They smiled, stood up, grabbed their drink, and left me alone at the table.